spuds51/eventbridge-stripe-go/README.md

 ## Description

 Uses AWS CDK to deploy:
-* API Gateway endpoint which will be the target for Stripe Webhook events
+* API Gateway endpoint used as the target for a Stripe Webhook event
 * GO Lambda function for handling API Gateway request and creation of new customer in DynamoDB
-* DynamoDB table for holding new customers
+* DynamoDB table for new customers
-* Eventbridge event bus for routing events
+* Eventbridge event bus

 ## Setup